sergiud/SuiteSparse/CHOLMOD/Demo/README.txt

     cholmod_simple.c        a very short and simple demo gpu.sh                  simple test for the GPU

+    License.txt             the license for this directory
+    gpl.txt                 the GNU GPL

     lperf.m                 test the performance of CHOLMOD in MATLAB Makefile                to compile the demos